Eldelshell/amforeas/README.md

 * PUT to update a resource
 * DELETE to delete a resource

-Jongo is based on the premise that you love your database, hence there's no administration.
-If there's something missing in Jongo, it probably means you have to do it in your database (roles, triggers, stored procedures, views, etc.)
+Amforeas is based on the premise that you love your database, hence there's no administration.
+If there's something missing in Amforeas, it probably means you have to do it in your database (roles, triggers, stored procedures, views, etc.)

 ## Features
 * Easy installation & configuration.
 * Support for any RDBMS with a JDBC Driver.
-* Support for multiple databases on a single Jongo instance.
+* Support for multiple databases on a single instance.
 * Tested for security and performance.
 * No administration.
 * Grails style Dynamic Finders